DigiBP/Team-Apples/README.md

 <img src="https://github.com/DigiBP/Team-Apples/assets/127504199/85784a72-be94-433f-adef-99a1559c97f8"  width="75%" height="75%">

 ### Custom Webhook registered in Camunda BPMN under the Sequence Flows
 For scenarios 5, 10, and 13, there are Custom Webhooks modules available to trigger immediate execution of the scenario upon data arrival.
-This is achieved using the Execution listener in the BPMN Camunda engine to facilitate communication between BPMN and the Integromat Worker.
-The exact URL from the Webhook scenario that needs to be triggered is determined through this process.
+This is achieved using the "Execution listener" in the BPMN Camunda engine to speed up the communication between BPMN and the external worker.
+The exact URL of the Custom Webhook module that needs to be notified is determined in the image below.

 <img src="https://github.com/DigiBP/Team-Apples/assets/127504199/38634b94-df3d-4850-8d78-7d19735a3b2a"  width="30%" height="30%">